 Notifiable concentration is prohibited to be closed prior to the clearance by SAMR.
-In case that business operators close the concentration prior to the clearance, SAMR may instruct them to dispose of their shares or assets, transfer the business or adopt other necessary measures to return to the state prior to the concentration within a specified time limit, and SAMR may impose on them a fine of not more than RMB 500,000.
+In case that business operators close the concentration prior to the clearance, SAMR may order them to dispose of their shares or assets, transfer the business or adopt other necessary measures to return to the state prior to the concentration within a specified time limit, and SAMR may impose a fine of not more than CNY 500 thousand.

 Concentration of business operators which meets the thresholds determined by the State Council is notifiable.
 Concentration of business operators includes the following three types of transaction,

-(3) control over other business operators or the ability capable of exerting a decisive influence on the same gained by a business operator through signing contracts or other means, including establishment of joint ventures.
+- control over other business operators or the ability to exert a decisive influence on the same gained by a business operator through signing contracts or other means.

 An acquisition of a minority interest is notifiable if it confers the acquiring party control over the target business operator and meets the notification thresholds.
 In other words, a test for control (see answers to question 4) is also necessary for an acquisition of a minority interest.
 In particular, if a party acquiring a minority interest obtains veto rights, at the level of shareholder’s meeting, at the level of board of directors, or otherwise, over strategic commercial behaviors of the target business operator, including but not limited to decisions relating to the latter’s business plan, budget, and appointment and removal of senior management, the party may be considered to obtain sole or joint control over the target business operator.

-(1) The total amount of the global turnover realized by all the business operators participating in the concentration during the previous accounting year exceeds RMB10 billion with at least two business operators each achieving a turnover of more than RMB 400 million within China during the previous accounting year; or
+- The total amount of the global turnovers realized by all the business operators participating in the concentration during the previous accounting year exceeds CNY10 billion with at least two business operators each achieving a turnover of more than CNY 400 million within China during the previous accounting year; or

-(2) The total amount of the turnover within China realized by all business operators participating in the concentration during the previous accounting year exceeds RMB 2 billion with at least two business operators each achieving a turnover of more than RMB 400 million within China during the previous accounting year.
+- The total amount of the turnovers realized by all the business operators participating in the concentration within China during the previous accounting year exceeds CNY 2 billion with at least two business operators each achieving a turnover of more than CNY 400 million within China during the previous accounting year.